marcusca10/azuread-tokens-react/README.md

 ## Run it on Azure Static Web Apps

-> **NOTE:** The application will not work after the first deployment, some information is required before the Azure AD application is created.
+> **NOTE:** The application will not work after the first deployment, some additional information from the Azure deployment are required before being able to create the Azure AD application.

 In the project directory, you can run: